Coryf65/AllAbout_MongoDB/readme.md

 ## Installing locally

-- Install and Run as a Windows Service
+- Install and Run as a Windows Service (suggested way, easier)

 - Run as a local user